top of page

 The Cartesian Error

-As biomedical technology advanced, the system doubled down on the body as machine:
+The root of this divide traces back to the mind–body split.
+As biomedical technology advanced, the system doubled down on the body as a machine:

-• Diagnose the part
+• Diagnose the part.

-• Fix the malfunction
+• Fix the malfunction.

-• Ignore the experience
+• Ignore the experience.

-This reified the mechanical model—and widened the gap between what patients seek and what clinicians provide.
+This reified the mechanical model and widened the gap between what patients seek and what clinicians provide.
+Patients seek relief from illness.
+Medicine delivers treatment for disease.

 Psychiatry: The Exception That Proves the Rule

 Psychiatry exposes the flaw most clearly.
+It operates across multiple models:

 • Biological